makersmelx/GiteaCanvasHelper/README.md

 ## Python Part
+### CreatePersonalRepo
-### Create a personal repo for everyone in an organization
+Create a personal repo for everyone in an organization.

-Notice that it only works when the working dir is this `GiteaCanvasHelper` root directory. \
+Notice that it only works when the working dir is this `GiteaCanvasHelper` root directory.

-On Gitea, every student will have his own personal repository with name `${his_name}${sjtu_id}`\
+On Gitea, every student will have his own personal repository with name `${his_name}${sjtu_id}`

-the Python program shares the same environment variable with Node.js in .env
+This Python program shares the same environment variable with Node.js in .env
 ~~~shell
 python CreatePersonalRepo/CreatePersonalRepo.py
 ~~~

+### GradeFromJOJ
-### Grade Canvas from JOJ exported CSV
+Grade Canvas from JOJ exported CSV.

-See `GradeFromJOJ` folder \
+See `GradeFromJOJ` folder

 Notice that it only works when the working dir is this `GiteaCanvasHelper` root directory.

 It is used to upload grades on Canvas based on JOJ 1.0 score.
-But you can also use this script to upload scores on Canvas based on your own csv file (you should include students' sjtu id.
-OR you can think that your csv should have the same first three columns as JOJ 1.0 csv format)

 1. Set `CANVAS_TOKEN` at .env in `GiteaCanvasHelper` root directory
 2. Modify all the settings in `settings.py`
 3. You must set a default grade for this assignment for each student before running this script

+You can also use this script to upload scores on Canvas based on your own csv file (you should include students' sjtu id.
+OR if your csv have the same first three columns as JOJ 1.0 csv format)

 ~~~shell script
 python GradeFromJOJ/GradeFromJOJ.py